BSN-Spartan/NC-PolygonEdge/README.md

 ### 3.2 Installation

 There are 2 methods to install `NC-PolygonEdge`: building from source and docker.
-Please refer to the installation method more applicable to you.
+Please refer to the installation method that is most applicable in your specific case.

 #### 3.2.1 Building from Source